We are hard at work on Pikes Peak Writers Conference 2020. Check back later for more conference faculty. You can see the 2019 faculty list here.

 James Persichetti is a writer, freelance developmental editor, and teacher for writing craft workshops.
 He writes about queer characters going on adventures without focusing on queer issues.
 Prior to his current position, he worked for a top literary agency, vetting submissions and selling foreign rights.
 His debut, THE SAPLING’S CURSE, is a gay romance Arthurian legends graphic novel, illustrated by Lao, and will publish in 2023 with HMH.
 His short fiction will appear in the Rocky Mountain Fiction Writers 2020 Anthology.
 When not writing, he enjoys dabbling in foreign languages, including Italian and Japanese.
 He can be found on Twitter @JPPersichetti.

-Fascinated by magic since pine cones could be fireballs, C. R. Rowenson (Clark) is a blogger and writing coach that studies magic building like others study oil-painting.
+Fascinated by magic since pine cones could be fireballs, C. R. Rowenson (Clark) is an award-winning author, blogger, and writing coach that studies magic building like others study oil-painting.
 His prime directive is to help storytellers of all kinds of craft and repair the magic systems in their stories and you can visit crrowenson.com to witness, fuel, or join in his obsession.

 Colorado native Rebecca Rowley, satirist and joker of all trades, captures life’s absurdities on the page and keeps them there until the proper authorities arrive.
 She is the author of the cozy comedy memoir How to Be Funny & Make People Fat and the humor anthology The 27 Hour Day.
 When not entertaining the masses or terrorizing the villagers, she edits for a local publisher and utilizes her MBA to develop programs to support fellow authors and humorists in building their careers.